-7. Can you arrest a ship irrespectively of the debtor?
+7. Can you arrest a ship irrespective of the debtor?

 A ship can be arrested irrespective of the debtor, always provided the vessel is in the possession of the debtor.
 It is then up to the third party ship owner to prove title of ownership.
+Arrests against immune or sovereign debtors (e.g. police boats or UN-vessels) will not be allowed by the court.